-The university has five modern campuses, three in Brighton and two further along the south coast in Eastbourne and Hastings.
+The university has four modern campuses, three in Brighton and one further along the south coast in Eastbourne.
 Wherever you’re based you’ll be near the sea and countryside and within easy reach of London.

 Brighton is one of the most diverse and popular cities in the UK.
 With festivals, museums, a lively arts and music scene and independent cafes and shops, Brighton has a forward-thinking attitude which makes it a brilliant place to live and study.